Synagogue of Arcachon: History

-Construction of a synagogue in the area was financed by eccentric industrialist Daniel Iffla of Bordeaux, who went by the name Osiris.
-The synagogue was opened on December 21, 1879, when Osiris' niece, singer Emma Moyse, married Sigismund Bardac., Osiris donated the building to the Israelite Regional Consistory of Bordeaux, itself a member of the Central Israelite Consistory of France.
+Daniel Iffla of Bordeaux, who went by the name Osiris, an eccentric industrialist, financed the construction of the private synagogue that was opened on December 21, 1879, when Osiris' niece, singer Emma Moyse, married Sigismund Bardac.
+Osiris subsequently donated the building to the Israelite Regional Consistory of Bordeaux, itself a member of the Central Israelite Consistory of France.

-The location was strategically chosen, as it is on the street leading from the Thiers Jetty and the Rail station in Arcachon.
-In 1895,Daniel Iffla built the "Alexandre-Dumas villa" in the style of other Villas in Arcachon, at 1 allée Brémontier in Arcachon, about a 10 minutewalk from the synagogue.
+The location was strategically chosen on the street leading from the Thiers Jetty and the rail station in Arcachon.
+In 1895, Iffla built the "Alexandre-Dumas villa" in the style of other villas in Arcachon, at 1 allée Brémontier in Arcachon, about a 10-minute walk from the synagogue.

-During a round-up of Jews on January 10, 1944, organized by French collaborator Maurice Papon, 12 Jews from Arcachon were arrested.
+During a round-up of Jews on January 10, 1944, organized by French collaborator Maurice Papon, twelve Jews from Arcachon were arrested.
 They were originally brought to the Grand Synagogue of Bordeaux before later being transported by train with 305 other Jewish prisoners to Drancy internment camp, and later to different Nazi concentration camps, where they were killed.
 The Normandy landings would happen only six months later.

-In 2004, the building was added as one of the monuments historiques of France.
-It was renovated in 2011.
 Religious services are offered year round.
-Since 2012, the synagogue's rabbi has been Eric-Meyer Aziza, who is secretary-general of Jewish-Christian Friendship of France and is heavily involved in Interfaith dialogue.,.
+Since 2012, the synagogue's rabbi has been Eric-Meyer Aziza, who is secretary-general of Jewish-Christian Friendship of France and is heavily involved in Interfaith dialogue.

 Architecture

-The architect of the synagogue was Ferrand Stanislas.
-It was built in a rectangle, meant to invoke the style of classic synagogues from the 19th century.
+The synagogue was designed by Stanislas Ferrand and was built in a rectangle, meant to invoke the style of classic synagogues from the 19th century.
+In 2004, the building was listed as a Monument historique of France.
+It was renovated in 2011.

 Inside, the Torah ark is semi-circular area inspired by Tuscan style and decorated with Bezants.
 Along the sides of the Ark are replicas of the stone tablets of the Ten Commandments.
 The bimah is in the middle of the nave, as is customary with Sephardic Judaism.